gcsalzburg/gcsalzburg.github.io/_posts/2018-7-7-Orientation.md

 #### Madgwick ####

-On the M0 this is definitely the way to go.
-Implementation was again very simple, in fact the implementations are designed to be swappable with no code changes.
+On the M0 this is my preferred approach.
+Implementation was again very simple, in fact both of these AHRS implementations are designed to be swappable with no code changes.

 ```c++
 #include <Madgwick.h>